Aquilent/devsecops-example-helloworld/doc/architecture.md

     * Logging Policy (CloudWatch Logs access) - Access to CloudWatch Logs to allow pushing of log files
-    * Image Push/Pull Policies (ECR Registry access) - Access to an ECR Registry to push or pull the hellow world application docker image
+    * Image Push/Pull Policies (ECR Registry access) - Access to an ECR Registry to push or pull the hello world application docker image
-    * Individual server type roles - Roles per type and environment to combine priiledges as appropriate.
+    * Individual server type roles - Roles per type and environment to combine priviledges as appropriate.

 - CloudWatch Logs - EC2 instances are stup with the [AWS Logs Agent].
 This agent pushes